-With the war for Texas' independence from Mexico underway, the Alamo would prove to be an important catalyst.
+With the war for Texas' independence from Mexico underway, the Battle of the Alamo would prove to be an important catalyst.

 In December of 1835, with the battle for Texan independence from Mexico raging, a group of Texans, led by volunteer fighters George Collinsworth and Benjamin Milam, seized control of the Alamo from Mexican forces.
 However, they did not have sufficient numbers to maintain control of the Alamo.
 Initially, only 100 men were left behind to defend the Alamo following the takeover.

 Colonel James Bowie and Lieutenant Colonel William B. Travis arrived with reinforcements in early February, including frontiersman and politician Davy Crockett, but it is estimated that there was only between 180 to 260 men holding the garrison at any point during the war.

 Sam Houston, the Commander-in-Chief of the Texan army, believed that it was too risky for the men to remain at the fort due to the insufficient number of reinforcements, and wanted them to abandon the post.
 Bowie and Travis, however, were committed to defending the fort and refused to leave.

 On February 23, 1836, General Antonio Lopez de Santa Anna, determined to retake the post, led a siege on the fort at the Alamo, commanding an army of between 1,800 and 6,000 Mexican soldiers.
 Vastly outnumbered and facing certain defeat, the Texan forces stationed at the Alamo, co-commanded by Bowie and Travis, chose to stay and defend the fort rather than face an unconditional surrender.
 The Texans held the fort against the Mexican army for thirteen days.